raditya3/reacto/README.md

 # reacto

-A new reactive framework for react
+A new reactiveX framework for react

 ## Setup